krasimir/riew/README.md

 ### Routines & channels

-Imagine that you need to transfer messages between two entities in your system.
+Imagine that you need to transfer messages between two functions in your system.
 They don't know about each other.
 With Riew you can use a _channel_ to connect and synchronize them.
-We can put and take messages from the channel.
+We can put and take messages from that channel.
 Consider the following example:

 ```js
 const ch = chan();